dhrumil1128/Diascan-v-1.2/README.md

 Data Collection & Preprocessing:

-User inputs physiological data (e.g., Pregnancies, Glucose, BloodPressure, SkinThickness, Insulin, BMI, DiabetesPedigreeFunction, Age).
+User inputs physiological data (e.g.,  Glucose, BloodPressure, Insulin, BMI, DiabetesPedigreeFunction, Age).

 This raw input is then preprocessed to handle any missing values (if applicable, typically imputed during model training) and scaled (e.g., using StandardScaler) to ensure all features contribute equally to the model.

-Machine Learning Model:
+# Machine Learning Model:

 The preprocessed data is fed into a pre-trained machine learning model (e.g., Logistic Regression, Support Vector Machine, Random Forest, or a Gradient Boosting Classifier like XGBoost/LightGBM, which is common for such tasks).

 This model has been trained on a large dataset of patient health records, learning the complex patterns and relationships between input features and diabetes outcomes.

-Prediction Generation:
+# Prediction Generation:

 The model processes the user's data and generates a probability score or a binary prediction (Diabetic/Non-Diabetic).